Your privacy is very important to us. Here at The Parchment Rustler we have a few fundamental principles that we follow:

 For any privacy-specific concerns you may have, please contact Sophie Kay via email at sophie[AT]parchmentrustler.com.
 To use this email address, you’ll need to replace the [AT] characters with @ when you type the address into the ‘Send To’ field.

-The Parchment Rustler blog is separate from Dr. Sophie Kay’s professional site, Jigsaw Genealogy UK.
-As separate entities, The Parchment Rustler and Jigsaw Genealogy UK do not share your personal information with one another.
-For example, if you sign up to receive mailings from The Parchment Rustler, your personal details will not be used in any way for mailings from Jigsaw Genealogy UK.
+The Parchment Rustler blog is separate from Dr. Sophie Kay’s professional site, Khronicle.
+As separate entities, The Parchment Rustler and Khronicle do not share your personal information with one another.
+For example, if you sign up to receive mailings from The Parchment Rustler, your personal details will not be used in any way for mailings from Khronicle.

 What personal data we collect and why we collect it

-There are three main aspects of The Parchment Rustler which may involve the collection of user data: our blog subscription facility, our blog comment facility, and our site usage statistics.
+There are four main aspects of The Parchment Rustler which may involve the collection of user data: our blog subscription facility, our blog comment facility, our site usage statistics, and occasional competitions or surveys.

 If you subscribe to our followers list, you consent to receive email notifications of any new posts made on The Parchment Rustler blog.
 As a subscriber, your details will not be distributed elsewhere and will not be used for any purpose other than notifying you that a new entry has been posted on The Parchment Rustler.
 If you unsubscribe, your information will be deleted permanently and with immediate effect.